stefanbohne/bynar/docs/language.rst

    `f` is semi-pseudoinverse and cosemi-pseudoinverse.

 A janus is really two functions.
-It has additional constraints.
 Of course every function that is called inside a janus must be a janus.
 Otherwise, we cannot hope to construct a reverse.
 There are also restrictions on how variables are used, which are a bit unintuitive.
 Every variable must be used at least once.